wamae-ndiritu/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 [5.
 Numbers constitute the only universal language](./5-more_numbers.c) - A program to print numbers from 0 to 14, 10 times separated by new line.
 The task requires us only to use the `_putchar()` function 3 times.

+[6.
+The shortest distance between two points is a straight line](./6-print_line.c) - A program to print lines with `-` character as many as the user want.
+If the number of lines passed as the argument is less than or equal to 0, then the program should only print a new line.
+To print, we must only use `_putchar()`.